chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_cookbook_view.rst

 #.
 Click on **Library Files**, **Attribute Files**, **Definition Files**, **Recipe Files**, or **Template Files** to view the contents of the cookbook.
 If you do not see one of these links, the cookbook does not have files of that type.

-Note: You need read permissions on the specific cookbook in order to view the details of the cookbook.